Minority Equality Opportunitie - GuruFocus.com

-WAXAHACHIE, Texas, May 24, 2023 /PRNewswire/ -- Minority Equality Opportunities Acquisition Inc. (NASDAQ: MEOA) ("MEOA" or the "Company"), a special purpose acquisition company, filed a definitive proxy statement / final prospectus with respect to a special meeting of its stockholders to be held on Wednesday, May 24, 2023 at 10:00 a.m.
-EDT (the "Special Meeting") to vote on, among other things, a proposal to adopt and approve that certain Business Combination Agreement by and among MEOA, Digerati Technologies, Inc. and MEOA Merger Sub, Inc., and the business combination contemplated thereby (the "Business Combination").
+Waxahachie, TX, May 26, 2023 (GLOBE NEWSWIRE) -- On May 3, 2023, Minority Equality Opportunities Acquisition Inc. ( MEOA) (“MEOA” or the “Company”), a special purpose acquisition company, filed a definitive proxy statement / final prospectus with respect to a special meeting of its stockholders to be held on Wednesday, May 24, 2023 at 10:00 a.m.
+EDT (the “Special Meeting”) to vote on, among other things, a proposal to adopt and approve that certain Business Combination Agreement by and among MEOA, Digerati Technologies, Inc. (“Digerati”) and MEOA Merger Sub, Inc., and the business combination contemplated thereby (the “Business Combination”).

+The purpose of the second postponement of the Special Meeting is to allow MEOA additional time to work with The Nasdaq Stock Market regarding the halt in the trading of the securities of MEOA for “additional information requested” from the company that was announced by Nasdaq on May 24, 2023.
+The trading halt was imposed following volatility in the trading price and volume of MEOA’s securities on the morning on Wednesday, May 24, 2023.
+MEOA and its advisors have been in contact with representatives of Nasdaq regarding the lifting of the trading halt and the approval by Nasdaq of the listing application for the securities of the combined company following the closing of the Business Combination.
+MEOA and Digerati will continue to work on closing the Business Combination as soon as possible following its approval by the stockholders of each of MEOA and Digerati and the satisfaction or waiver of any applicable closing conditions.

-Based upon the preliminary reports that have been provided to MEOA, the holders of an aggregate of 728,815 public shares of MEOA's Class A common stock have submitted requests that their public shares be redeemed in connection with the Special Meeting, with these redemptions only taking effect upon the closing of the Business Combination.
-At the closing of the Business Combination, an aggregate of 52,013 public shares shall remain outstanding.
-This amount takes into account the redemptions discussed in this paragraph plus the redemptions that were requested and that took effect in connection with MEOA's special meeting of stockholders held on May 23, 2023.
+Also, as noted in MEOA’s press release dated May 24, 2023 and in the Current Report on Form 8-K that MEOA filed with the Securities and Exchange Commission on that date, based upon the preliminary reports that have been provided to MEOA, the holders of an aggregate of 728,815 public shares of MEOA’s Class A common stock have submitted requests that their public shares be redeemed in connection with the Special Meeting, with these redemptions only taking effect upon the closing of the Business Combination.
+Those stockholders who submitted requests that their shares be redeemed may withdraw such redemption requests, with MEOA’s consent, at any time until the closing of the Business Combination.
+To date, stockholders holding an aggregate of 60,455 public shares that were submitted for redemption have withdrawn such requests, thereby increasing the number of MEOA public shares that will remain outstanding after the closing of the Business Combination to 112,468.

 About Minority Equality Opportunities Acquisition Inc.